-In order to earn a degree, you must successfully complete all requirements for your major as listed here AND all other Degree Requirements, including General Education requirements, and meet the JSC Graduation Standards.
+In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards .

 Business Minor

 This minor is available to non-Business majors only.
 All course choices and sequences should be discussed with an advisor in the Department of Business & Economics.